Alfresco/docs-alfresco/process-services/2.0/upgrade/index.md

 title: Upgrade Process Services
 ---

-You can upgrade from earlier versions of Process Services.
+You can upgrade from earlier versions to Process Services.

-> **Note:** Before upgrading, you should back up your database and properties files, such as `activiti-app.properties`.
+>**Note:** Before upgrading, you should back up your database and properties files, such as `activiti-app.properties`.

 There are two methods for upgrading:

 * Using the Process Services setup wizard
 * Manually

-> **Important:** If you integrate Process Services with Alfresco Content Services then be aware that from version 1.11 only repositories on version 5.2 and later are supported.
+>**Important:** If you integrate Process Services with Alfresco Content Services then be aware that from version 1.11 only repositories on version 5.2 and later are supported.
 Upgrade to a later version of Alfresco Content Services before updating Process Services to continue using this functionality.

 ## Upgrade using a setup wizard

 You can use the Process Services setup wizard to upgrade to the latest version.
-The process is similar to [installing for the first time]({% link process-services/latest/install/manual.md %}#install-using-setup-wizards).
+The process is similar to [installing for the first time]({% link process-services/2.0/install/manual.md %}#install-using-setup-wizards).

 Follow these steps to upgrade: